droidian-starqlte/droidian-images/README.md

 # Default password: 1234

 ## Installation
- * Download the latest build here: https://github.com/droidian-lavender/droidian-images/releases
+ * Download the latest build here: https://github.com/droidian-starqlte/droidian-images/releases
  * Unpack the zip file
- * Boot to fastboot
+ * Boot to TWRP and in the reboot section boot to fastboot
  * on Linux run flash_all.sh script:
     <pre><code>./flash_all.sh</code></pre>
  * on Windows run flash_all.bat